There’s an annoying myth floating around that working from home is easy.

 My Favorite?
 Proofreading!

-If you’re super detail-oriented with words but aren’t sure proofreading is a good fit for you, try our 7-day introductory course to learn more about it.
+Super detail-oriented with words but aren’t sure proofreading is a good fit for you?
+Try our 7-day introductory course to learn more about it.